 The surface is a porous cement product and designed to become saturated with moisture.
 It will, therefore, appear wet long after rain has stopped.
-This is a normal condition and is not covered by the Limited Warranty.
+This is a normal condition and is not covered by the Warranty.

 To maintain the masonry veneer of your home, remove any plants or vines growing on brick walls with a commercial weed killer.
 Be sure to read the weed killer's instructions first.
 Plants or vines hold moisture and may cause damage to your home's exterior.
 Check the caulking between the brick and the windows and doors once a year.
 Remove and re-caulk as needed.
 Make sure nothing obstructs the weep holes, which keep moisture from being trapped between the drainage plan and the brick.
 Check once a year.
+Check mortar joints every three years for deterioration.
 Check the transition from brick to stucco for cracking once a year.
 If there are cracks, caulk and paint them as necessary.